 F. Citizenry Commentary

-Rita Friend suggested that for FOIA requests add a timeline to policy.
+MARINA Friend suggested that for FOIA requests add a timeline to policy.
 Procedures should be distributed to all those noted to be involved.
 Coming from a risk management approach, she questions if attorney should also be involved.
 Suggestion to have a detailed paper trail be in place to further serve as a check and balance for clerk.

 G. Board Comment – Windiate went to Election Inspection training 2/18/2020 and has an intern for this election.
 Cook further thanks Schultz for streamlined meeting.
 Schultz mentions that we review Sheriff Bean’s newsletter regarding a new text procedure to contact officials in case of emergencies.
 She commends him on his monthly report.